 First offered in 2015, this award recognises the student with the highest AMC score in a school (after statistical calibration), based on the minimum achievement of a Distinction award, and minimum AMC entries of 50 (secondary) or 30 (primary).

 All students will receive one of the awards listed below according to the criteria stated.

 It should also be noted that awards up to the level of prizes are decided by comparison only within the region and year level of the student.
 For example, a student in a certain year in an Australian state or another country will only be compared for the purpose of a certificate or prize with other students in the same group.
-As a result there will be different cutoffs for awards between Australian states and various countries.
-These cutoffs are not published because they may be prone to misleading interpretations.
+This results in different cut-offs for awards between Australian states and various countries.
+These cut-offs are not published because they may be prone to misleading interpretations.

 A prize is awarded generally to no more that 1 student for every 300 students within their region and year group, the value of a prize depending on issues such as the sponsorship available.

-The AMF reserves the right not to give, or to vary, an award or level of certificate if there is reason to believe the student did not write the AMC under normal professional school supervision.
+The Australian Mathematics Foundation (AMF) is the committee responsible for ensuring the integrity of the AMC.
+The AMF reserves the right not to give, or to vary an award or level of certificate if there is reason to believe the student did not write the AMC under normal professional school supervision.

-Competition Managers may open the package containing exam papers when they arrive at the school for the purpose of checking that all are there, but the package should then be locked in a safe place until the morning of the Competition.
+AMC Coordinators may open the package containing exam papers when they arrive at the school for the purpose of checking that all are there, but the package should then be locked in a safe place until the morning of the competition.

 The above waivers also apply when it is found that papers are written at a time or date outside those prescribed.
 On no account should anyone write the paper before the scheduled date, and those writing after the scheduled date will be subject to the above waivers.
 Such students can become ineligible for prizes.

 Because some questions appear on more than one paper, students may not submit more than one set of answers.
 If more than one set of answers for a student is recorded, only the lowest score will be recognised.

 The AMF also reserves the right to re-examine any student for any reason.